timarkh/tsakorpus/docs/src_convertors.md

 Tsakorpus FLEX convertor addresses the first problem by using flexible data extraction that was tested on different kinds of XML.
 Nevertheless, I cannot guarantee that it will work with any FLEX XML.
 I do not have any solution for second and third problems.
 The fourth problem can be solved by writing a set of rules which will allow the convertor to reconstruct hidden categories.

-You can create several files with rules in the ``corpus/%corpus_name%/conf`` directory:
+Optionally, you can create several files with rules in the ``corpus/%corpus_name%/conf`` directory:

 * ``posRules.txt``.
 This is a tab-delimited file where each line consists of two columns: a part-of-speech tag used in FLEX and a tag you want to replace it with in the online version of your corpus.
 All tags that do not have a replacement will be left as is.

-* ``gramRules.txt``.
+* ``gramRules.csv`` or ``gramRules.txt``.
 This is a text file with rules that explain how to reconstruct grammatical tags from the glosses.
-Each rule has two part separated by `` -> ``.
+Each rule has two part separated by a tab (csv) or `` -> `` (txt).
 The right-hand part is the reconstructed tag or comma-separated set of tags, and the left-hand part is the condition under which it should be added to a word.
 The condition must describe a combination of glosses and part-of-speech tags.
 It can be simply a single gloss/tag (written as is), or a regexp that should have a match somewhere inside the glossing (written in double quotes), or a boolean expression which can use brackets, | for disjunction, & for conjunction, ~ for negation and expressions of two previous kinds.
 Here are several examples with comments:
 ```
 1Pl -> 1,pl                   # if the word has a gloss 1Pl, add "1" and "pl" to the set of grammatical tags
 "Poss\.1(-Acc-Sg)?$" -> 1sg   # if the word has a gloss Poss.1, either followed by glosses Acc and Sg, or at the end of the word, add the tag 1sg